heckman-codes/Astronomy-Trivia-Game/README.md

-# TriviaGame
+# Astronomy Trivia Game

-This is my javascript trivia game
+This is a short Astronomy themed trivia game using Javascript timers.